 • Classroom computers are preloaded with a common set of applications (see below).

-• All computers have a DVD drive that can read either CD or DVD discs.
+• All PC computers have a Bluray drives that can read either Bluray, DVD, or CD discs.

-• USB flash drives are frequently being used by faculty to transfer files to the classroom computer.
+• Using USB flash drives are the best way to transfer files to the classroom computer.
 All computers have USB inputs conveniently accessible from an auxiliary panel in the equipment rack or in some cases on the front of the computer itself.

 • PowerPoint should be cross-platform compatible.